espsrc/spsrc_user_docs/docs/access.md

 the latest Ubuntu 18.04 LTS pre-configured.

-Researchers can also request to have either [Singularity](https://sylabs.io) or [podman](https://podman.io) pre-configured to run their containerised workloads.
+Researchers can also request to have either [Singularity](https://sylabs.io) or [podman](https://podman.io) pre-configured to run containerised workloads.

 See what VM flavors and base images are available [here](tech_specifications.md)